The Care of the Older PersonAn Invaluable Resource for Care Providers

-How Do I Protect My Patient?
+How Can Older People be Protected?
 (By Randy S. Perskin, Esq., JD) explores the important legal issues facing elderly patients and how care providers can best support them.

-Medical Glossary (by Ronald M. Caplan, MD).
+Medical Terms and their Meaning: Glossary (by Ronald M. Caplan, MD).
 A highly researched glossary of medical definitions that will help you to understand what you’re reading and navigate the often-confusing world of scientific terminology.
-Includes forward-looking research that gives you a sense of where the advances in geriatrics are going in the future.
+Includes forward-looking research that gives you a sense of where the advances in medicine are going in the future.

 A TEAM OF EXPERTS

 Dr. Beauchet holds a MD degree from the University of St-Etienne University (1999) and completed a specialty in Neurology and Internal Medicine and Geriatrics at St-Etienne University (France).
 In parallel, he holds a master of science in neuropsychology and a PhD in Human Motricity and handicap at St-Etienne University (France).
-Since 2015, he is a full Professor of Geriatrics at McGill University and the holder of the Dr. Joseph Kaufmann Chair in Geriatric Medicine (Faculty of Medicine, McGill University, Montreal, Quebec, Canada).
 Read More

 Ronald M. Caplan, MD